Humboldt, Queensland: Education

 There are no schools in the locality.
-The nearest primary schools are Rolleston State School in Rolleston to the south-west and Blackwater State School in Blackwater to the north.
-The nearest secondary school is Blackwater State High School in Blackwater; however, some parts of the locality are so distant that distance education and boarding schools would be other options.
+The nearest government primary schools are Rolleston State School in Rolleston to the south-west and Blackwater State School in Blackwater to the north.
+The nearest government secondary school is Blackwater State High School in Blackwater; however, some parts of the locality are so distant that distance education and boarding schools would be alternatives.